 Too many sales professionals think they need to do all of the talking when meeting with prospects.
 What ends up happening is that they dominate the conversation, leaving little time for the prospect to share anything about themselves or what they’re looking for.

 Instead, ask the prospect what they’re looking for, what they’ve tried before?
 What worked, what didn’t work?
 What is the outcome you’re trying to achieve?
 Then listen intently instead of waiting for your chance to jump in and sell.
-Only once you have all of the information you can make an informed recommendation on what product or service is the best for them.
+Only once you have all of the information, you can make an informed recommendation on what product or service is the best for them.

 As the saying goes, ‘People do business with people they know, like and trust’.
 So, of course, you need to build rapport – and quickly.
 One of the most effective ways to do this is to use your customer’s name and, probably more critically, know how to pronounce it!
 It helps you connect with them because they feel heard, and well, people love the sound of their names.
 However, make sure to use their name naturally in the conversation – otherwise, you’ll come off as indigenous.

-2. Understand the sales objection
+2. Understand and clarify the objection

 First, you need to thoroughly understand and uncover all objections and the issues related to them.
 You’ll frequently find that the real problem isn’t what the buyer tells you initially.
 Instead, it’s your responsibility to get to the root of the objection.
 So how do you do this?
 First, you need to ask the buyers permission to explore the issue further together.